+29.414 The corresponding text is missing.
+29.415 The corresponding text is missing.
 8.1.1.5 Framing

 Even when the IM-MGW bridges compatible codec configurations between the Nb and Mb interfaces, the IM-MGW shall perform translation between the frame formats defined for the two interfaces, since all codec configurations have different framing procedures for the two interfaces.
-The framing details for Nb are defined in 3GPP TS 26.102 [50] and 3GPP TS 29.415 [26], although they do not describe the framing for ITU-T codecs other than G.711.
-The framing details for Mb are defined in IETF RFC 4867 [23], IETF RFC 3550 [51], IETF RFC 3551 [52] and IETF RFC 3555 [53].
+The framing details for Nb are defined in 3GPP TS 26.102 [50] for AMR and AMR-WB, in TS 26.454 [] for EVS and 3GPP TS 29.415 [26], although they do not describe the framing for ITU-T codecs other than G.711.
+The framing details for Mb are defined in IETF RFC 4867 [23], TS 26.445 [], IETF RFC 3550 [51], IETF RFC 3551 [52] and IETF RFC 3555 [53].
+Comment: improvements would be welcome.

+29.414 The corresponding text is missing (not needed).
+29.415 The corresponding text is missing (not needed).
 8.1.1.6 Transcoding

-Transcoding at the IM-MGW is avoided when the IM-MGW bridges compatible codec configurations between the Nb and Mb interfaces.
-Otherwise transcoding is necessary, which eliminates the need to interwork other user plane procedures between the interfaces.
+Transcoding at the IM-MGW is avoided, when the IM-MGW bridges compatible codec configurations between the Nb and Mb interfaces.
+Otherwise, transcoding is necessary, which eliminates the need to interwork other user plane procedures between the interfaces.
+Comment: that is a strange second half sentence :-).
+Transcoding is about >100 times more complex than any other "interworking" in TrFO.

+29.414 The corresponding text is missing (not needed).
+29.415 The corresponding text is missing (not needed).
 8.1.1.7 Discontinuous transmission

 When the IM-MGW bridges compatible codec configurations between the Nb and Mb interfaces, the DTX procedures are normally interworked transparently by translating between the framing formats on the interfaces.
 All the ITU-T, AMR, AMR-WB and EVS codecs have configurations that are compatible between the Mb and Nb interfaces.
+Comment: this sentence is wrong: G.711 is the only allowed ITU-T Codec on Nb.

 For the AMR, AMR-WB and EVS codecs, DTX is always enabled on the CS radio Interface in the uplink direction and the transport channel for DTX in the downlink is always provided.

 If the IMS side requires interworking without DTX in its media-receive direction, then the IM-MGW shall insert transcoding in this direction.
 The IMS side may apply in its media-sending direction DTX or not, the CS side is prepared for both alternatives without transcoding.
+Comment: The yellow marked text was also in a proposal for TS 26.454, but at the end, it was agreed to specify that NO TRANSCODING shall be applied.
+It is assumed that the IMS side is able to handle SID Frames and Comfort Noise generation in pauses, even if DTX is disabled for the Mb interface by SDP Offer/Answer.
+Therefore, the current test elements in TS 29.163 and TS 26.454 contradict each other.

 4 Conclusion and way forward